hagnernils/bachelorthesis/README.md

 - own vector and matrix library (Float.h, Matrix.h, Matrix.cpp)
 - AABBs and their intersection (Aabb.h)
 - A MC estimator for REFs (Estimator.cpp)

+### program arguments
+The positional arguments for the executable are read in main.cpp and include

+- maximum number of primitves per leaf (lower faster)
+- surface samples per triangle.
+Direction samples are set to 1.
+- maximum trace depth
+- useMedianSplit: whether to use the median (true) or midpoint (false) split
+- useUniformSampling: to use uniform or cosine-weighted hemisphere sampling
+- sceneName: the filename of the gltf file without ending
+- outfilename (optional): where to write the result to.
+Output is also given on the command line.